Welcome to

 Interdisciplinary Training

-The best solutions to medical problems are produced by teams with diverse technical perspectives.
-Biomedical engineering is an interdisciplinary field that takes aspects of chemical, mechanical, and electrical engineering and combines them with human physiology to solve problems in health care.
-We offer a foundational interdisciplinary undergraduate curriculum covering engineering and science fundamentals, biomaterials, physiology, instrumentation, biomechanics, engineering design, and more.
+Teams with diverse technical perspectives produce the best solutions to medical problems.
+Biomedical engineering is an interdisciplinary field that combines aspects of chemical, mechanical and electrical engineering with human physiology to solve problems in health care.

 - Track 1: Biomedical Imaging and Instrumentation